 - 78 It is uncommon for an active market to exist for an intangible asset, although this may happen.
 For example, in some jurisdictions, an active market may exist for freely transferable taxi licences, fishing licences or production quotas.
 However, an active market cannot exist for brands, newspaper mastheads, music and film publishing rights, patents or trademarks, because each such asset is unique.
 Also, although intangible assets are bought and sold, contracts are negotiated between individual buyers and sellers, and transactions are relatively infrequent.
 For these reasons, the price paid for one asset may not provide sufficient evidence of the fair value of another.
 Moreover, prices are often not available to the public. - 79 The frequency of revaluations depends on the volatility of the fair values of the intangible assets being revalued.
 If the fair value of a revalued asset differs materially from its carrying amount, a further revaluation is necessary.
 Some intangible assets may experience significant and volatile movements in fair value, thus necessitating annual revaluation.
-Such frequent revaluations are unnecessary for intangible assets with only insignificant movements in fair value. - 80 If an intangible asset is revalued, any accumulated amortisation at the date of the revaluation is either: - (a) restated proportionately with the change in the gross carrying amount of the asset so that the carrying amount of the asset after revaluation equals its revalued amount; or - (b) eliminated against the gross carrying amount of the asset and the net amount restated to the revalued amount of the asset. - 81 If an intangible asset in a class of revalued intangible assets cannot be revalued because there is no active market for this asset, the asset shall be carried at its cost less any accumulated amortisation and impairment losses. - 82 If the fair value of a revalued intangible asset can no longer be measured by reference to an active market, the carrying amount of the asset shall be its revalued amount at the date of the last revaluation by reference to the active market less any subsequent accumulated amortisation and any subsequent accumulated impairment losses.
+Such frequent revaluations are unnecessary for intangible assets with only insignificant movements in fair value. - 80 When an intangible asset is revalued, the carrying amount of that asset is adjusted to the revalued amount.
+At the date of the revaluation, the asset is treated in one of the following ways: - (a) the gross carrying amount is adjusted in a manner that is consistent with the revaluation of the carrying amount of the asset.
+For example, the gross carrying amount may be restated by reference to observable market data or it may be restated proportionately to the change in the carrying amount.
+The accumulated amortisation at the date of the revaluation is adjusted to equal the difference between the gross carrying amount and the carrying amount of the asset after taking into account accumulated impairment losses; or - (b) the accumulated amortisation is eliminated against the gross carrying amount of the asset.